opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How to cancel order
 You can cancel orders through the E-commerce Order mini-app or the e-commerce store.

-From the E-commerce Order mini-app:
+From the E-commerce mini-app home page:
-1. In the **Orders** tab, tap on the order you want to cancel.
+1. Go to the **Orders** tab, and tap on the order you want to cancel.
 2. Scroll down to the bottom of the page, and tap **Cancel order**.
 4. Tap **Yes, cancel** to confirm.